ValentaCodes/flick-picker/README.md

 If this applies to you (and even if it doesnt) then look no further!

-Flick picker is an easy to use webpage that allows users to quickly find ratings from: Rotten Tomatoes, Metacritic, and Internet Movie Database for that film.
+Flick picker is an easy-to-use webpage that allows users to quickly find ratings from: Rotten Tomatoes, Metacritic, and Internet Movie Database for that film.
 Not satisfied with critic rating?
 No problem!
 When you search for a film you will also be presented with the trailer, a summary of the plot, as well as the ratings.
 So you can spend more time popping popcorn, than researching a flick!

 ## How to use 💡